 The firm primarily makes buyout investments in the U.K., Germany, Benelux, the Nordic region and selectively across Western Europe, according to its website.
 Sectors of focus for the new fund include health care, industrials, services, technology, media and telecom.
 The firm invests in renewable energy through a separate dedicated fund.

 HgCapital has generated recent exits including the sale in August of Mercury Pharma, a U.K.-based specialty pharmaceutical company, to Cinven Ltd. for 465 million pounds.
 It sold SHL, a provider of psychometric testing, in July to Corporate Executive Board Co.
-(CEB) for $660 million, a 3.1 times multiple and 26 percent gross internal rate of return, according to the firm’s website.
+(CEB:US) for $660 million, a 3.1 times multiple and 26 percent gross internal rate of return, according to the firm’s website.

 The firm’s fifth buyout fund, which raised 950 million pounds in 2006, is generating a 2.8 times realized multiple, according to a person familiar with the matter.